A numerical approach for fluid deformable surfaces with conserved enclosed volume: Introduction

-The paper is structured as follows: In Section \ref{sec:Context} we introduce the surface differential operators and the continuous model base on \cite{jankuhn2018,torres2019modelling,reuther2020numerical}.
-More over we combine the surface Navier-Stokes model with bending forces and conservation of enclosed volume with an approach of \cite{barrett2008parametric} to locally redistribute mesh points which improves the mesh quality during evolution without influencing the dynamics.
+The paper is structured as follows: In Section \ref{sec:Context} we introduce the surface differential operators and the continuous model based on \cite{jankuhn2018,torres2019modelling,reuther2020numerical}.
+Moreover we combine the surface Navier-Stokes model with bending forces and conservation of enclosed volume with an approach of \cite{barrett2008parametric} to locally redistribute mesh points which improves the mesh quality during evolution without influencing the dynamics.
 In Section \ref{sec:numerics} we introduce a higher order polynomial approximation of the discrete surface \cite{praetorius2020dunecurvedgrid} and a surface finite element method (SFEM) for vector-valued functions \cite{nestler2019finite}.
 The discretization builds on the SFEM approach for the surface Stokes equation on stationary surfaces used in \cite{Brandneretal_SIAMJSC_2022}, the discretization for Willmore flow considered in \cite{Dziuk_NM_2008} and a volume constraint considered by a Lagrange multiplier.
 Numerical results are shown in Section \ref{sec:results} and are chosen to highlight the solid-fluid duality and the influence of critical parameters, such as the Reynolds number $\Re$ and the bending capillary number $\Be$.
-Due to a lack of numerical analysis results for the full problem we consider experimental convergence studies and demonstrate optimal order known for sub-problems of the full model.
+Due to a lack of numerical analysis results for the full problem we consider experimental convergence studies.
+For the fluid properties we demonstrate that optimal order of convergence known for the Stokes problem on stationary surfaces can also been achieved for the full problem.
+Also for the solid properties we achieve the same order of convergence for the full problem, which had been obtained for pure Willmore flow without any constraints.
 The increased accuracy leads to qualitative differences compared with \cite{reuther2020numerical} if the volume constraint is dropped.
-We validate the obtained solution by semi-analytic results assuming an axisymmetric setting.
-We further demonstrate the applicability of the mesh redistribution.
+We validate the obtained solution with semi-analytic results assuming an axisymmetric setting.
+We further demonstrate the applicability of the mesh redistribution algorithm.
 For extreme shape changes, as in the deforming Stanford bunny, the considered local approach reaches its limits but still provides sufficiently regular meshes to solve the linear systems.
 Finally we summarize our results and draw conclusions in Section \ref{sec:Discussion}.